kosamari/TagBookmark/README.md

-Tab Bookmark
+Labeled Bookmark
 ==============

 Manage bookmarks like Gmail.
-By tags, not folders.
+By labels, not folders.